 What clothing & shoe items do you accept?

 ATRS accepts any and all clothing, shoes, toys and household textiles.
 This includes new, used, gently worn, dry-cleaned, laundered, out of season, outgrown, misfitting, unwanted clothing in any condition, regardless of gender or size.
 This includes garments that are worn, torn, missing a button or zipper, have small imperfections, rips or stains.
 Categories include jackets, coats, sweaters, tops, bottoms, maternity wear, children’s, babies, undergarments, athletic gear, bathing suits, hats, gloves, socks, laptop covers, small luggage, bags, wallets, accessories and jewelry, hospital scrubs, uniforms, corporate shirts with logos, costumes and much more!
-Household textiles including soft toys, stuffed animals, blankets, sheets, towels, shower curtains, comforters, drapery, mats, small rugs and more are also accepted.
+Household textiles including soft toys, stuffed animals, blankets, sheets, pillows, towels, shower curtains, comforters, drapery, mats, small rugs and more are also accepted.

 Are you able to accept my worn, torn and stained textiles?